 The Missouri State priority processing deadline is March 31.
 You want to meet this deadline to be considered for all types of aid.
 If you do not have your tax returns completed by the first week in March, you can estimate income figures on the FAFSA.
 However, it is best to complete your tax return early and provide accurate information.
 This will avoid corrections and delays in processing your aid.

 What if I didn't list Missouri State federal school code on my FAFSA?
 How do I get the information to the Missouri State office of student financial aid?

-Go to the FAFSA corrections menu on the FAFSA website, add our school code (002503) to your application and submit the correction.
-You will need your PIN for this option.
+This is the recommended fix: Go to the FAFSA corrections menu on the FAFSA website, add our school code (002503) to your application and submit the correction.
+You will need your FSA ID for this option.

-Another option is to replace or insert our school code (002503) on your paper SAR (Student Aid Report) and mail it back to the processor.
+Another option, though it takes more time to process, is to replace or insert our school code (002503) on your paper SAR (Student Aid Report) and mail it back to the federal processor.
 The paper SAR must be signed by you, and, if you are a dependent student, your parent.

 What can a family do if their earnings have been reduced compared to what they had to report on the Free Application for Federal Student Aid (FAFSA)?

 Complete a Missouri State special circumstance form with required documentation and summary of circumstances and turn it into the Missouri State office of student financial aid.
 The special circumstance form will be evaluated to see if any adjustments can be made, due to your individual circumstances.

 If my parents are separated or divorced, who should complete the parent's information on the FAFSA?

 The parent you lived with most in the last 12 months should complete the FAFSA.
 If you did not live with one parent more than the other, answer in terms of the parent who provided the most financial support during the last 12 months or during the most recent calendar year that you actually were supported by a parent.
 Support includes money, gifts, loans, housing, food, clothes, car, medical and dental care, payment for college costs, etc.